boost2464/boost2464/README.md

 # Hi, I’m @boost2464

-- 👀 I’m interested in Networking and System Administration and a believer in FOSS and OSS.
+- 👀 I’m interested in Networking and System Administration and a believer in FOSS and OSS solutions in the Enbterprise domain.

 - 🌱 I’m currently learning on the Odin Project, CS50x and few other bits and pieces.